fettahyildizz/fettahyildizz/README.md

 - 👋 Hi, I’m @fettahyildizz
-- 👀 I’m interested in machine learning, medical imaging and computer vision
+- 👀 I’m interested in Robotic, vision and deep learning model applications on robotic, perception.
+I'm also specialized on Jetson environment and tensorrt framework.
 - 📫 How to reach me: fettahyildiz@gmail.com